about

 It’s a way of saying that identity – like binarity – can’t be confined: it’s invented in ruptures, gaps and free zones.

-Color is thought of as a reagent: in contact with the support, it becomes language and living matter, in perpetual mutation.
+These tensions take shape in his phase aqueuse series.
+He borrows his vocabulary and principles from chemistry.
+Space becomes a place of emergence, where the emergence of color is thought of as a reagent: in contact with the support, it becomes language and living matter, in perpetual mutation.

 Graphic zones – sharp, sometimes architectural – heckle more instinctive, liquid, diffuse and sometimes chaotic spaces.